City of Plymouth, MN

 Contact Water Production Lead Eric Peterson at 763-509-5996 or epeterson@plymouthmn.gov with questions about Plymouth’s drinking water or for information about taking part in decisions that may affect water quality.

 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline at 1-800-426-4791.
+More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency’s Safe Drinking Water Hotline at 1-800-426-4791.

 Plymouth works with the Minnesota Department of Health to test drinking water for more than 100 contaminants.
 It is not unusual to detect contaminants in small amounts.
 No water supply is ever completely free of contaminants.
 Drinking water standards protect Minnesotans from substances that may be harmful to their health.